Jacobins Chare, The Gate Leisure Complex, Newcastle Upon Tyne

 Artecology, Arc Consulting, EcoNorth, Streetwise, The Crown Estate, Savills, Wildlife Trust, National Trust

 Artecology were commissioned to join a civic and business partnership in Newcastle to remake a city centre public space that had lost its identity and acquired instead a host of antisocial problems.
-Our solution was a huge sculpted graffiti wall decorated with moss - a living design that was linked with new planting concept for colour, form and wildlife appeal.
+Our solution was a huge sculpted graffiti wall decorated with air filtering moss - a living design that was linked with new planting concept for colour, form and wildlife appeal.
 The theme of the graffiti and the garden was a small butterfly expanding its range northwards and anticipated next in Newcastle.
-The final design and its implementation were done with the help of volunteers.

 The place is called The Gate, the butterfly The Gatekeeper, and the team of young people from local charity Streetwise that made it happen became of course The Gatekeepers.
 It all fitted perfectly!